brandonkal/inkjet/README.md

 If inkjet is useful to you, please consider authoring one of these features.

-1. Import support.
+1. First-class Import support.
 Using markdown links, we can import and combine several inkjet files together.
 For instance, you can link to your main `inkjet.md` file and define project-specific tasks and overrides in the project-specific `inkjet.md` file.
+2. `inkjet --install https://example.com/your-mask-cli.md` support a la Deno.
-2. Investigate dependency management.
+3. Investigate dependency management.
 The one thing we lose migrating from Makefiles is dependency tracking.
 Most of my makefiles are filled with .PHONY, but having tasks specify their dependencies is still a welcome option.
-3. Compile markdown file to bash or POSIX script a la mdsh.
+4. Compile markdown file to bash or POSIX script a la mdsh.
-4. Ability to execute any markdown file that contains code blocks, stepping through each section.
+5. Ability to execute any markdown file that contains code blocks, stepping through each section.

 ## Author

-Brandon Kalinowski.
+[Brandon Kalinowski](https://brandonkalinowski.com).
 This is based on the mask project by [Jake Deichert](https://github.com/jakedeichert).
-This started as a fork of that project and I've added many features such as aliases, interactive execution, preview mode, optional arguments, dash support, default shell with `set -e`, a fixed working directory by default, golang support, shebang support, and more.
+This started as a fork of that project and I've added many features such as aliases, interactive execution, preview mode, optional arguments, dash support, default shell with `set -e`, a fixed working directory by default, golang support, shebang support, complete code coverage, and more.

 This is my first foray into the realm of Rust programming.